PreviousPreviousHomeNext

 Summary

 Lenin died in 1924.
-Everyone thought Trotsky, the brilliant leader of the Red Army would become leader – especially as Lenin left a Testament (will) saying that Stalin was dangerous and should be dismissed.
+Everyone thought Trotsky, the brilliant leader of the Red Army would become leader.
+Moreover, Lenin had left a Testament (Will) saying that Stalin was not fit to lead the Soviet Union, and recommending Trotsky.

 But it was Stalin who took power.

 Stalin was made General Secretary of the Communist Party in 1922.
-Everybody thought it was a dull, unimportant job.
-Stalin used it to get his supporters into important positions.
+Everybody thought it was a dull, unimportant job, but it put Stalin in control of the day-to-day working of both the Party and the government.
+Stalin also used it to get his supporters into important positions.

 Trotsky was brilliant, but nobody liked him: